GSA/fpki-guides/_common/07_migrate.md

 <br>

-### If the Federal Common Policy CA was distributed using a Microsoft Group Policy Object
+### If the Federal Common Policy CA was distributed using a Microsoft Group Policy Object...
 {% include alert-warning.html content="You must have Enterprise Administrator privileges for the Domain to use these procedures.
 The commands must be run from an agency Domain Controller." %}

 1. Navigate to **Server Manager**.